BELOW IS A DESCRIPTION OF OPEN DISTRICT POSITIONS FOR THE UPCOMING PANEL IN JANUARY

-They provide a great opportunity for service.
-Look them over!
+They provide a great opportunity for service!

 What is involved in the Group Records position?
 Basically, it is an easy job.
 It is my job to make sure that all district group information is kept current at the District, Area, and World Service levels.